3 Weeks in Turkey Itinerary

 3 WEEKS IN TURKEY ITINERARY

-The country’s English name Turkey translates to the land of the Turks and the Republic was established in 1923.
-Prior to that, the Asian part of Turkey is called Anatolia and the European part is known as Eastern Thrace.
+The country’s English name, Turkey, translates to the land of the Turks, and the Republic was established in 1923.
+Before that, the Asian part of Turkey was called Anatolia, and the European part is known as Eastern Thrace.

 Aside from its archaeological sites, Turkey is also well-known for its Turkish baths and is a perennial favourite.
 It has diverse natural scapes where you could either hike or ski, depending on the season that you visit the country.